-Bella Savitsky Abzug ("Bella!") was born in The Bronx, New York
+Bella Savitsky Abzug ('Bella!') was born on Hoe Avenue in The

-that American women finally obtained "the right to vote".
+that American women inherently and finally obtained "the right to vote".

-born.
-The Bella! word was out: watch out!
-This political
+born!
+The 'Bella' word was out: watch out!
+This

 irony set the